-This document describes the steps needed to generate the L4 data product Bathymetric and Morphological Maps - and associated metadata from input data.
-This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Variables for Bathymetric and Morphological Maps (NEON.DP4.00132) (AD[05]), provided in the download package for this data product.
+This document briefly describes the steps needed to generate the L4 data product Bathymetric and Morphological Maps - and associated metadata from input data, for a more detailed description refer to NEON Standard Operating Procedure: Post-Processing of Bathymetric and Side Scan Sonar Data from NEON Lakes and Non-Wadeable Streams, NEON.DOC.004856 (AD[09]).
+This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Variables for Bathymetric and Morphological Maps (DP4.00132.001) (AD[05]), provided in the download package for this data product.

 This document describes the process for ingesting and performing automated quality assurance and control procedures on the data collected in the field pertaining to AOS Protocol and Procedure: Bathymetry and Morphology of Lakes and Non-Wadeable Streams (AD[07]).
-The raw data that are processed in this document are detailed in the file, NEON Raw Data Validation for Bathymetric and Morphological Maps (NEON.DP0.00132) (AD[04]), provided in the download package for this data product.
+The raw data that are processed in this document are detailed in the file, NEON Raw Data Validation for Bathymetric and Morphological Maps (DP0.00132.001) (AD[04]), provided in the download package for this data product.
 Please note that raw data products (denoted by 'DP0') may not always have the same numbers (e.g., '10033') as the corresponding L4 data product.